jmayalag/prifi/README.md

 ./run-prifi-standalone.sh <role> <id>

 for each different entities.
 For now, start the relay last.
+The DebugLVL is specified in sda/run_prifi/run.sh.

 !!!
 START : BROKEN !!!